 ADT offers three different types of cameras: dome cameras, wireless cameras, and indoor colour cameras.
 They offer mobile apps to make remote viewing and controlling easy.
 They also offer solutions with motion detection, cloud storage, video duplicators, and digital video recorders.

 Funlux offers a wired system that supports HD, offers motion detection, and remote access is available so you can view from a secure location and on your mobile devices.
 Their cameras are for both indoor and outdoor use with night vision included.

 Where should I put my cameras to get the most out of them?

-Angled in the corners of the inside
+Angled in the corners inside your building

 Outside, place them where you can see most of your property

 If you place them on the corners of your building that allow for an unobstructed view of your property, you can get complete coverage of the entire property with as little as two cameras.

 What can I get out of having these cameras?

 You can catch shoplifters and criminals in the act and have evidence for the potential legal proceedings.
 You can also keep an eye on your employees to make sure they’re not avoiding responsibilities or potentially stealing from the company.

 The ability to monitor your business